Francis Greenway

 Francis Greenway (20 November 1777 - September 1837) was an English-Australian convict and colonial architect.
 After being convicted of forgery in England and subsequently transported to New South Wales, Australia (known then as New Holland) at age 37, Greenway was appointed the colony's official architect by Governor Lachlan Macquarie despite his convict status.
 Over the next two decades, Greenway designed the General Hospital (commonly known as the Rum Hospital), St James' Church, and the Macquarie Lighthouse.
 His designs incorporated neoclassical architectural principles and responded to the practical needs of the developing colony.

 Life and career

 Greenway was born in Mangotsfield, Gloucestershire (near the English city of Bristol), the son of Francis Greenway and Ann Webb.
 Greenway became an architect in Bristol and Bath.
 His only remaining building in the United Kingdom is the Clifton Club in Bristol, originally the Clifton Hotel and Assembly Rooms, although only the front facade is his work, due to bankruptcy in 1809.
-In 1812 he pleaded guilty to forging a financial document, and was sentenced to death; this sentence was later commuted to 14 years' transportation.
-It is not known why he pleaded guilty, but some believe that this was due to his bankruptcy and the dire circumstances he may have faced.
+In 1812 he pleaded guilty to forging a financial document.
+While initially sentenced to death, it was commuted to 14 years' transportation.
 Whilst awaiting deportation to Sydney, Greenway spent time in Newgate Prison, Bristol, where he painted scenes of prison life.